Big Cats in Vermont

 The easiest way to distinguish a lynx from a bobcat is by the lynx’s solid black-tipped tail and enormous, furry paws.
 They are about twice the size of a domestic cat.

-According to Chris Bernier, biologist for Vermont Fish & Wildlife and the lynx survey leader, most confirmed lynx sightings have been on publicly owned lands in the Nulhegan Basin at Silvio O. Conte National Fish and Wildlife Refuge in the rural Northeast Kingdom area of Vermont.
+According to Chris Bernier, a biologist for Vermont Fish & Wildlife and the lynx survey leader, most confirmed lynx sightings have been on publicly owned lands in the Nulhegan Basin at Silvio O. Conte National Fish and Wildlife Refuge in the rural Northeast Kingdom area of Vermont.

 Lynx and other large cats have been spotted in the Northeast Kingdom and in nearby northern New Hampshire.
 Some people attribute the recent rash of sightings to the animals being displaced by recent development in Quebec and far northern Maine.
 A large cougar or eastern mountain lion has been seen in the Moore Dam Reservoir area of Littleton, NH by several eye-witnesses.